CBB-University-of-Tehran/PersiPep-AMP-Challenge-2027/README.md

 src/persipep_amp_challenge/generate.py
 ```

-The required challenge-facing outputs are:
+The required challenge-facing files are:

 ```text
 generate/library.fasta
 generate/top.fasta
 ```

-The generation entry point uses a fixed deterministic configuration.
+At the current packaging stage, the root entry point validates the committed challenge-facing FASTA files, including sequence counts, uniqueness, standard amino-acid alphabet, allowed sequence lengths, and SHA256 integrity reporting.

+The complete scientific workflow remains reproducible through the documented stage order and component-specific environments described in `REPRODUCIBILITY.md`.

-The root entry point and dependency lock file will be validated against the official AMP Challenge reproducibility procedure before final submission.
+The root challenge entry point, dependency lock file, and end-to-end packaging will be validated against the official AMP Challenge reproducibility procedure before final submission.

-> The detailed multi-stage scientific workflow remains documented separately in `REPRODUCIBILITY.md` because individual pipeline components require different execution environments.
+> The scientific workflow itself was genuinely executed across multiple environments.
+The root entry point is a packaging layer and does not replace the stage-specific provenance recorded in `REPRODUCIBILITY.md`.

 ---